henningjanssen/gameoflife/README.md

 Use "Start" and "Stop" in the menu-bar to start and stop the evolution.

 To start the game simply run gameoflife.py in the src-dir.

+Note: TkInter is required.
+Install the python3-tk package (at least on linux, I don't know about other OS).